Hi! Welcome to GeekyFaust.

-By 1991 I migrated to Davao City to pursue my studies with the guidance of my parents, curiously, from there I got a glimpse of an actual computer which my parents bought.
+By 1991 I migrated to Davao City to pursue my studies with the guidance of my parents, curiously, from there I got a glimpse of an actual computer that my parents bought.

 The computer system then was a 486 DX architecture clone with no math co-processor, with 1024 megabyte internal memory, black monochrome CRT Cathode Ray Screen, it looks like a bulky television screen connected to a Star Micronics dot matrix printer.

-The operating system run these games was DOS 6.22.
+The operating system runs these games was DOS 6.22.
 Direct Access menu was a standard norm back in the days.

 It was the menu management of choice for accessing, administrating, managing, and creating batch file processing linked to programs like the defunct WordStar a word processing software, and Lotus 123 for spreadsheets.

 On top of it was Windows 3.1 – the GUI enhancement for DOS created by Microsoft.
 I also wrote some basic, simple computer programs in turbo basic, pascal, and a little study of assembly or machine language, acquired by learning from school and reading technical related books.

 The logic and never-ending vast crunching of numbers were sheer and voluminous in size and caused me some memory buffer stack overflow, memory displacements, and therefore prone to such system crashes, I was not prepared for it, I decided to shift to another course and it lead me to a teaching profession.

 In 2001, by his grace and blessing, I graduated as a Professional Teacher for Secondary Education at the University of Mindanao, Matina Campus.